 Each year, PwC invites students from about 100 schools nationwide to compete for prizes in the PwC Challenge.

-Teams are composed of five students each, working as consultants for a fictitious client.
-They have two weeks to research an assigned accounting issue and develop a 12-minute presentation.
-Each team is assigned a faculty coach and a PwC mentor.
-On the day of the competition, teams present their analysis and recommendations to a panel of judges from PricewaterhouseCoopers.
+Teams work as consultants for a fictitious client, with two weeks to research a trending business issue and develop a 10-minute presentation, with guidance from their faculty and PwC mentors.
+On the day of the competition, each team presents its analysis and recommendations to a panel of PwC judges.

 Accounting and Law Department

 Buffalo, NY 14260-4000